What Ignoring Harassment Can Lead To

 Besides exposing you to problems arising from human resource issues like retention and recruitment, sexual harassment in the workplace is illegal.
 It exposes you, the employer, to the risk of lawsuits from employees or job applicants who experience harassment.
 It may also expose you to government action.

-If an employee feels like he or she has been subjected to harassment in your workplace, they may have a cause of action to sue you.
-Getting sued is a messy, expensive process.
-You may get tied up in court for a long time.
+If an employee feels like he or she is subject of harassment in your workplace, they may have a cause of action to sue you.
+A lawsuit is a messy, expensive process.
+You may experience a long time in court proceedings.

 Details about your workplace may leak out that are less than flattering.
 Lawyers’ bills can be very high.
 All of the morale and retention problems listed above will get worse.